 - When face-to-face you might facilitate (by listening, clarifying, prompting), and then respond (by acknowledging participation, summarising)

-- When online in Canvas discussions, you can facilitate (by setting regular times through each week to read and prompt), and then respond and summarise using a Canvas announcement.
+- When online in LMS discussions, you can facilitate (by setting regular times through each week to read and prompt), and then respond and summarise using an LMS announcement.

 Balancing instruction and activities: